SSWConsulting/SSW.Rules.Content/rules/rule/rule.md

 This is [an internal link](https://www.ssw.com.au).

-This is [an internal link with title](https://www.ssw.com.au "SSW website") (hover me).
+This is [an internal link with title](https://www.ssw.com.au "This is a link title") (hover me).

 This is [an external link](https://www.google.com).

 ::: info
-**Cool features:**
+**Cool link features:**

-* Our main headings auto-generated anchor links so users can easily access a section of a long page like this one.
-E.g. <https://ssw.com.au/rules/rule/#4-links>
 * We use [icons on files' links](/use-icons-to-not-surprise-users) to not to surprise users
+* Our main headings auto-generated [anchor links](/anchor-links) so users can easily access a section of a long page like this one.
+   E.g. To go straight to this section of the page, you can access [https://ssw.com.au/rules/rule/#4-links](#4-links)

 :::